The Five Best Killer Santa Movies

 Media 8 Entertainment

-Pro wrestler Bill Goldberg stars in this absurd horror-comedy, in which he portrays a demon who lost a bet to an angel and was forced to play Santa for a thousand years.
+Pro wrestler Bill Goldberg stars in this absurd horror-comedy, in which he portrays a demon who loses a bet to an angel and is forced to play Santa for a thousand years.
 After finally breaking free of his do-gooder ways, Claus goes on a Christmas rampage.
 Time to spread some yuletide fear!

 Goldberg doesn’t have a ton of acting ability (to put it mildly), but he spouts some funny one-liners.
 The script gives him plenty of creative weapons to choose from, including a star tree-topper, a stripper pole, and even a Hanukah menorah.
 This version of Santa is way too badass for reindeer.
 He has a giant white buffalo pulling his sleigh!

 Unfortunately, like Thankskilling, Santa’s Slay is too self-aware for its own good.
 We don’t need cheesy horror movies to constantly remind us that they are aware of their own inanity.
 These movies are funnier when they try to be serious.
-Speaking of serious killer Santa movies, let’s move on to #4.
+Still, it’s fun mindless entertainment.

 4. Christmas Evil (1980)